Mort Todd: Comicfix and Station A

-In July 2012, Tood launched a weekly humor magazine, Vex.
+In July 2012, Todd launched a weekly humor magazine, Vex.

 On April 1, 2013, Todd perpetrated a hoax with the supposed discovery of a trove of 1950s horror comics from the fictitious Zeus Comics.
 The following day he announced it as a hoax to promote a publishing project.

 Beginning in 2014, Comicfix began publishing The Charlton Arrow.
 As more and more creators got involved, including some original Charlton Comics veterans, the publication became a color comic and moved to the Charlton Neo imprint where Mort became publisher and editor-in-chief.

 ACE Comics

-In 2013, Mort Todd relaunched ACE Comics with publisher Ron Frantz, who had published the line in the 1980s.
+In 2013, Todd relaunched ACE Comics with publisher Ron Frantz, who had published the line in the 1980s.
 Todd had contributed to ACE in 1987, collaborating on the comic Return of the Skyman with legendary illustrator Steve Ditko.

 The first new ACE Comics release was The Return of the Original Skyman Pencil Portfolio, advertised as a 25th Anniversary Collectors’ Edition.
 It is unique in that the original pencil pages of artist Steve Ditko are printed next to the finished ink pages embellished by Rick Altergott.

 The second title was Kill the Face!, reprinting the revival of the Golden Age of Comic Books character The Face, which Frantz released in the 1980s, with story by Joe Gill and art by Ditko with a cover by Alex Toth.
 As well as editing the book, Todd colored the collected issues, having been originally published in black and white.

 Another series being released by ACE is Classic Hot Rods and Racing Car Comics, a reprint series collecting the original Charlton Comics series, written and drawn by Jack Keller.

+Death

+Todd died at his home in Portland, Maine, on August 24, 2025, at the age of 63.